Skip to main content

 What does a Sustainable Sound Future mean to you?

-When everyone is accounted for in the fight against noise.
-Wildlife, pets, children, adolescents, the elderly, rural communities, urban communities, island communities, residents in high-rise flats, residents in underground dwellings, neurodiverse populations – everyone and anyone who is neglected and affected by noise should be at the centre-stage when informing how we challenge noise.
+When the too often forgotten about communities impacted by noise are accounted for: wildlife, pets, children, adolescents, the elderly, rural communities, urban communities, island communities, residents in high-rise flats, residents in underground dwellings, neurodiverse populations – everyone and anyone who is neglected and affected by noise should be at the centre-stage when informing how we challenge noise.
 That’s what a sustainable sound future should be.

 What were you doing before joining the CDT?